PulpSpy/Confluence/2024/Satoshi.md

 > A policeman sees a drunk man searching for something under a streetlight and asks what the drunk has lost.
 He says he lost his keys and they both look under the streetlight together.
 After a few minutes the policeman asks if he is sure he lost them here, and the drunk replies, no, and that he lost them in the park.
 The policeman asks why he is searching here, and the drunk replies, "this is where the light is."

 When looking for a Satoshi candidate, it is impossible to consider every human on earth.
-Therefore investigations often start with a shortlist of candidates based on some easy to apply criteria.
+Therefore investigations often start with a shortlist of candidates based on some easy-to-apply criteria.
 Examples include: "people named Satoshi Nakamoto" [*Newsweek*], "people who talked about digital cash before Bitcoin in text that is searchable online" [*New York Times*], "people who used a particular phrase like 'computationally impractical to reverse' in text that is searchable online" [*Fast Company*], or "people who attended *CRYPTO* 2011" [*The New Yorker*].
 Does the real Satoshi fit any or all of these criteria?
 Bayesian analysis would command us to think about the sheer number of people left out by this kind of selection criteria, and suggest that much larger crowd is where you would more likely find Satoshi.

-To illuminate, consider one of those examples.
+To illuminate, consider one of these examples.
 Joshua Davis writes in *The New Yorker*:

 > [Stuart] Haber [co-author of the linked time-stamping system cited in Bitcoin's whitepaper] noted that the community of cryptographers is very small: about three hundred people a year attend the most important conference, the annual gathering in Santa Barbara.
 In all likelihood, Nakamoto belonged to this insular world.
 If I wanted to find him, the Crypto 2011 conference would be the place to start.

 Satoshi may indeed have been at *CRYPTO* in 2011, but the field of cryptography is not as small as implied. *CRYPTO* is a niche academic event, specialized in highly technical documents with full formal proofs, usually leaning toward theoretical—basically everything the Bitcoin whitepaper is not.
 Attendance for 2011 is reported at 412 people.
 This alone is a small fraction of the 9148 authors who have published at least one paper through the IACR (the organization behind *CRYPTO*), including "eprints" that are not peer-reviewed.
-And the 9148 number omits all the people with cryptography experience who have never published a paper via IACR—students, developers, government employees, and hobbyists.
-For example, 21 of the 25 developers listed as important contributors to Bitcoin Core by the Bitcoin Wiki[^2] have never published via IACR.
+The 9148 number omits all the people with cryptography experience who have never published a paper via IACR—e.g., undergraduate students, developers, government employees, and hobbyists.
+21 of the 25 developers listed as important contributors to Bitcoin Core by the Bitcoin Wiki[^2] have never published via IACR.

 Assume for every 1 person with an IACR paper there are another 10 with a moderate level of competency in cryptography.
 Then *CRYPTO* 2011 was a mere 0.4% of the community of cryptographers.
-It is rather absurd for a reporter to go to there, circle the names of the only 9 participants based in/near the UK (based on Satoshi using a quote from the Times of London), eliminate those who dislike Bitcoin or do not know C++, and, *viola*, the one name left: Trinity College Dublin graduate student Michael Clear is Satoshi Nakamoto (Clear denies it, stating "even limited searches yield candidates who fit the profile far better than I think I do."
+It is rather absurd for a reporter to go to there, circle the names of the only 9 participants based in/near the UK (based on Satoshi using a quote from the Times of London and ignoring the California IP address), eliminate those who dislike Bitcoin or do not know C++, and, *viola*, the one name left: Trinity College Dublin graduate student Michael Clear is Satoshi Nakamoto (Clear denies it, stating "even limited searches yield candidates who fit the profile far better than I think I do."
 [Cle13]).

+We must contend with the fact that Satoshi might have never published anything tied to cryptography, C++, or peer-to-peer networking online.
+He might never have risen in prominence in any field that is easily tied to Bitcoin.
+There is a complexity and ingenuity to Bitcoin that requires high intelligence, but this is not the same as an easy-to-identify social profile.
+Consider another groundbreaking open source project: the operating system kernel Linux.
+Its inventor, Linus Torvalds, has since risen in profile but when he actually developed Linux 1.0, he was a low-profile graduate student in Finland without much of a digital trace on the subject of free and open source operating systems.

-An additional challenge with the streetlight effect is Satoshi's anonymity.
-Candidates find themselves in the "streetlight" by putting their names on their ideas and accomplishments.
-Why would the same person who put their name on bit gold or Mixmaster or Hashcash, but not want to put their name on Bitcoin?
+An additional challenge for the streetlight effect is Satoshi's anonymity.
+Almost by definition, candidates who find themselves in the "streetlight" are there because they put their name on their ideas and accomplishments.
+Self-consistency is an issue for many Satoshi candidates who refuse to put their name on Bitcoin, but have no qualms putting their name on similar technologies like bit gold, Mixmaster, and Hashcash.

 ### Cherry-picking and salience bias

 Many Satoshi arguments are anecdotes about the candidate such as the following:

 > *When Satoshi created Bitcoin, Alice was a graduate student in cryptography at the University of Waterloo (coincidentally when Vitalik Buterin, a creator of Ethereum, was there as an undergrad).
 The university is the main hub for elliptic curve cryptography.
 Alice was taught in high school to double-space after periods and being Canadian, uses spellings and colloquialisms of the British commonwealth.
 At the time, Alice worked with David Chaum, the cryptography pioneer who invented digital cash and lived in Sherman Oaks, California (Alice's whereabouts in Jan 2009 are unaccounted for).
-When Satoshi took a long break from active development on Bitcoin, Alice was preparing to run the world's first cryptographically secure election in Nov 2009 using a system called Scantegrity with Chaum, Ron Rivest, and others (later in 2011, Scantegrity would record election data in Bitcoin's blockchain).
+When Satoshi took a long break from active development on Bitcoin, Alice was preparing to run the world's first cryptographically secure election in Nov 2009 using a system called Scantegrity with Chaum, Ronald Rivest, and others (later in 2011, Scantegrity would record election data in Bitcoin's blockchain).
 Alice's other research subjects included time-stamping through stock data found in a newspaper, financial modelling, and her masters thesis topic was on Tor, the anonymity software used by Satoshi to hide his IP address.
 Alice's research was discussed widely, including on the cryptography mailing list in Dec 2007.*

 While the name has been changed, this in fact describes a real person (an author of this article).
 The description sounds convincing and casual readers of newspaper might think Satoshi has finally been found.
 They would be wrong: Alice was not proficient in C++, only coding in Mathematica and Java at the time.
 Despite being taught to double-space after a period, she ignored the advice.
 While Alice grew up in "grey" county, Alice does not (nor do Canadians generally) say "bloody" or "maths."
 And the list of missed evidence goes on.
 Generally anecdotes like this tend to emphasize matching details (the *cherries* being picked) and fail to comment on the details that do not match.

 Additionally, some evidence (such as cryptography or C++ proficiency) are strong requirements, while other evidence (such as a tie to Japan due to the name Satoshi Nakamoto) are less important, with alternative explanations that are easy to make.
-Consider the case where a witness testified to walking in on a Satoshi candidate working on his computer dressed like a ninja.
+Consider the case where a witness testified to walking in on a Satoshi candidate dressed like a ninja (implying a connection to the Japanese name).
 The same candidate had earlier failed, under oath, to explain what a uint is in C++.
 If the first detail is more memorable, memorable, interesting, and vivid (i.e., *salient*), while the second is more important to the case, it would be biased to emphasize the first.

-### Unfalsifiable subterfuge
+### Unfalsifiable subterfuge [tk]

+It is commonly held that certain facts about Satoshi Nakamoto are fake, such as the name Satoshi Nakamoto or the birthdate provided by Satoshi when registering an online account.

+> Many people point to the fact that there are conversational email threads back and forth between Hal Finney and Satoshi Nakamoto as the main reason why it simply can't be Hal.
+From my standpoint, that is exactly why it is Hal.
+If Hal Finney was going to create the Satoshi Nakamoto character, the best thing he could do to throw people off the scent of it being him is to send the emails back and forth.
+(V. Armani quoted in [Kem23]).

+> If I had forged that document, then it would be perfect.
+(Craig Wright)

 A common belief is that Satoshi Nakomoto is a pseudonym and not Satoshi's real name.
 The birthdate provided by Satoshi is another detail that could be fake.
 Other details are not sure

 * Imagine Alice's license place is observed on a car seen peeling away from a bank robbery.
 Bob says, "Well, that proves that Alice *didn't* rob the bank."
 Bob responds to your puzzled look, "Alice would not be so stupid to use her own car.
 If you saw her license plate, that means she didn't do it!"

 * Subterfuge: this we need to think about.
 Should be British, because bloody and times of london.
 BUT IF YOU WRE SATOSHI, wouldn’t you exactly want to do that to throw people off?
 Wouldn’t you want to converse with yourself (Hal)?
-Best way for Hal to hide being Satoshi is to go wholehog into Bitcoin (as oppose to never mention it ever?)
+Best way for Hal to hide being Satoshi is to go wholehog into Bitcoin (as oppose to never mention it ever?), an opperate as a sockpuppet for Satoshi?
-* "If I had forged that document, then it would be perfect."
-Craig Wright

-### Base-rate neglect
+### Base-rate neglect  [tk]

 Imagine a medical test that determines if someone has a really rare disease.
 Say it is so rare that only one person on earth has it.
 Say the medical test in 99.99% accurate and we somehow manage to test everyone on earth with it.
 Everyone who tests positive is put in a room.
 That room will include the person who has it but it will also include many people with a false test result.
 How many?
 In fact, the will not fit in a room.
-It will be 700,000, similar in number to all the people living in Oklahoma City.
+It will be 700,000, similar in number to all the people living in Portland.
 Put a different way, let's say Alice tests positive.
 What is the probability she actually has the disease?
 It is infinitesimal at well under one-thousandth of one percent.
 This is counter-intuitive as Kahneman and Tversky demonstrated by creating similar scenarios for experts (like doctors) to study—they routinely thought positive tests were a strong (but not perfect) indication of having the disease (this was part of a research program that was awarded a Noble prize in 2002).

 Recall the *prior* or *base-rate* is one portion of Bayesian inference.
 If this number is small (such 1 in 7 billion for Satoshi), the evidence must be very persuasive to move it toward 100%.
 The types of things known about Satoshi are somewhat specific (C++ proficiency, cryptography expertise, word choice, suspected locations) but they are like the 99.99% accurate test: they fail to pick Satoshi out of a haystack that includes the global population.

-## Evidence Analysis
+## Evidence analysis

-### Basic demographics
+### Basic demographics  [tk]

 Age

-### Basic expertise
+### Basic expertise  [tk]

 > "In general, professors typically have a fairly narrow expertise, and uncovering secret identities is not one of them...
 But all professors have one particular skill: to be able to size up someone’s technical understanding and characterize where he or she has technical misconceptions."
 EGS